chalmerlowe/intro_to_sprinting/class_materials/lesson_07_project_prep.md

 Now that you have been through the demo and seen, heard and in some cases, tried each of the steps, let's put it all together and get you set up to work on the RPN Calculator project.

-The details of the project will be described in the next lesson.
+The details of the Project will be described in the next lesson.
 This lesson is more about getting your working environment set up, etc.

+These steps are intended to be worked directly with little to no explanation.
+If you need some help, feel free to ask the mentors in the room OR to refer back to the main lecture/demo materials.

 # Objectives